 Together with the ranking of countries, TI publishes the margins of error, which indicate the "error bands".
 These are usually an order of magnitude higher than the precision in the ranking.
 As an example, a country like Malta, with the score of 6.8 on position 25 in the CPI of 2004, has an uncertainty band of 5.3 to 8.2; it could therefore be less corrupt than Canada on position 12 or more corrupt than Suriname on position 49.
 But since these uncertainty bands are rarely communicated to the audience by the press, the current presentation with decimal accuracy is misleading to many readers.
-The following specific points are noted: (1) The margins of error are determined by the variability in the perception of the different sources behind the CPI.
+The following specific points are noted:

+- (1) The margins of error are determined by the variability in the perception of the different sources behind the CPI.
 In theory all these sources will not be independent, and may be influenced by the same errors.
-The ranking is still made with the assumption that the margins of error refer only to variation in the perceptions, which do not include the total potential divergence between true and perceived levels of corruption.
-The fact that the CPI uncertainty estimates only indicate scatter among its sources, and not uncertainty in estimated corruption level, is well illustrated by a country score for Bolivia, for example, which is ranked 112 at score 2.3, demonstrated in a few recent examples.
-The role of the media in controlling corruption is not necessarily as obvious as is often assumed (Vaidya, 2005); a bureaucratic crackdown may not lead to the expected reduction of corruption levels (Bjorvatn et al., 2005); whereas the role of the security of property rights in promoting growth may actually help us understand the link between corruption and inequality (Glaser et al., 2003).
+The ranking is still made with the assumption that the margins of error are uncorrelated. - (2) Being a representation of perceptions, the margins of error refer only to variation in the perceptions, which do not include the total potential divergence between true and perceived levels of corruption.
+The fact that the CPI uncertainty estimates only indicate scatter among its sources, and not uncertainty in estimated corruption level, is well illustrated by a country score for Bolivia, for example, which is ranked 112 at score 2.3, with an uncertainty band only from 2.2 to 2.4.
+Such precision in a corruption estimate would be far from realistic.